Emotional Intelligence | Stevehein.com

 WHAT TO SAY INSTEAD: "It's wrong to take something belonging to someone else without asking permission.
 How would you feel if your brother took something from your room without asking?"

-My comments: I agree with the "Why it's harmful" but I would at that guilt trips set the person up to be abused later in relationships.
-I made this list of signs of an emotionally abusive boyfriend based on the actual experiences of a woman who feels too guilty to leave the abusive relationship.
+Again I agree with the "Why it's harmful" but I would add that guilt trips set the person up to be abused later in relationships.
+Here is a list of signs of an emotionally abusive boyfriend based on the actual experiences of a woman who feels too guilty to leave the abusive relationship.